AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 // 26
 ```

-In this case we are not reassigning the whole variable but just one of its properties, which works fine fine.
+In this case we are not reassigning the whole variable but just one of its properties, which works fine.

 ---

->Note: We can still freeze the `const` object, which will not change the contents of the object (but trying to change the values of object `JavaScript` will not throw any error).
+> Note: We can still freeze the `const` object, which will not change the contents of the object (but trying to change the values of object `JavaScript` will not throw any error).

 ```JavaScript
 const person = {